2018 Date for diary!

 Picture below is of the original toolkit only supplied to resellers of the powertrack product.

 This is the track cleaner, every set should have been shipped with one of these.
 With the track un-powered, this can be used to scrape along the track at 45 degrees to give the track lines a clean.
 Its very good however it can lead to greater pickup wear as the track lines can be sharp.
-So the cars will need a v.light oiling (I use a 3in1 light oil) of the pickups to prevent wear to the pickups as the cars race around the track.
+So the cars will need a v.light oiling (I use a 3in1 light oil, although thinner oils may be better) of the pickups to prevent wear to the pickups as the cars race around the track.

 Its quite common for track tht has not been used for a while to corrode at the joint end, a small piece of fine grade emery paper can be used stuck to a matchstick or narrow piece of wood/plastic to rub on the metal that joins with the next track.
 Nothing worse than a car stopping at the next piece of track!